Islim12/Artake/README.md

 # Artake

 👩‍🎨Artake is my capstone project and an e-commerce web-based Android mobile application.
 I used MVVM pattern and RESTful API.
 In this project, I aimed to create a space where people, who are new to watercolor painting, can sell their arts and encourage people to start watercolor painting if they are interested.
-I want to expand "encourge" part on the application in future.
+I want to expand "encourage" part on the application in future.
 Therefore, I can say this is an ongoing project.

 🔨You can download and build this project on Android Studio.
 The project's SDK is API 22: Android 5.1.
 Hence, you must run the app on the virtual devices that have minimum API level 22.